412th Test Wing leadership shares a laugh, build rapport with Airmen

-412th Test Wing Commander Col. Douglas Wickert and 412th Test Wing Command Chief Master Sgt.
-Justin Stoltzfus talks and laughs with Airmen during the First Sergeants’ Quarterly Dorm Dinner.
+Edwards Air Force Base Calif.--412th Test Wing Commander Col. Douglas Wickert and Command Chief Master Sgt.
+Justin Stoltzfus met with Airmen in an unannounced visit to the First Sergeants’ Quarterly Dorm Dinner at Higher Grounds Café in building 2511, Sept.
+7.

+This visit was the just the latest opportunity for the two new 412th Test Wing leaders to meet and build rapport with Edwards Airmen.
+However, unlike the immersions that have filled their schedules recently this engagement didn’t have the formal expectation found at a jobsite.
+In fact, Higher Grounds was created as a place for single Airmen living in the dorms to unwind.

+“Today was another great opportunity to not only engage with Edwards' Airmen but to do so as guests essentially.
+This isn't Head Quarters in building 2750, this is their comfort zone which kind of removes some degree of formality that I think everyone really enjoyed,” Wickert said.

 |Date Taken: